tshepang/seaplane/seaplane-cli/tests/ui/seaplane-formation/delete.md

             Print version information

     -x, --exact
-            the given FORMATION must be an exact match
+            The given FORMATION must be an exact match

 ```